GRAINS--Wheat jumps as U.S. Plains dryness sparks short covering

 "It's favorable for row crop planting but unfavorable for wheat development, especially when you consider we've come off of this unusually dry winter for that part of the country."

-CBOT May corn rose 1/2 cent to $3.70-1/2 a bushel, with gains capped by a local Chinese media report that the country will scrap its nine-year old stockpiling scheme from autumn and let the market decide domestic corn prices.
+CBOT May corn rose 1-1/2 cents, or 0.4 percent, to $3.71-1/2 a bushel, with gains capped by a local Chinese media report that the country will scrap its nine-year old stockpiling scheme from autumn and let the market decide domestic corn prices.

-Traders were bracing for the U.S. Agriculture Department's quarterly U.S. grain stocks and prospective planting reports scheduled for release on Thursday.
+Traders are bracing for the U.S. Agriculture Department's quarterly U.S. grain stocks and prospective planting reports scheduled for release on Thursday.

 * British tour operator flying holidaymakers home (Adds Ghana to contribute troops, paragraph 5)